Freedom FilesFreedom Files

 Why it’s beneficial

 No European residency program can match a four-to-six-month timeline to a real sovereign passport.
 The Antiguan passport delivers Schengen, UK, and most-Commonwealth visa-free mobility for US clients whose primary need is optionality, not relocation.
-The five-days-in-five-years presence rule means your US life, US tax position, and US business stay substantively unaffected – you simply hold a second passport in case you ever need it.
+The presence requirement is light – your US life, US tax position, and US business stay substantively intact around a planned in-country stretch.

 Key benefits